thinktandem/thinktandem.io/src/content/articles/drupal8-performance-tips-2020.md

 BigPipe has been in core since Drupal 8.3.
 Basically it uses placeholders to store parts of your pages.
 When the content is updated, only the placeholders that reflect those content changes will be streamed while the rest of the page is cached.
 While I personally don't fully understand the whole technical aspect of this, [this drupal.org overview explains it much better](https://www.drupal.org/docs/8/core/modules/big-pipe/overview).
 No configuration is needed, it just works out of the box.

+If you are on Pantheon, you don't need this module.
+They [recommend turning it off](https://pantheon.io/docs/modules-known-issues#bigpipe) since the Pantheon Edge layer buffers text output.

 **Bandwidth Optimization aka CSS/JS Aggregation**

 Not a core module, but 2 options that come with Drupal 8 out of the box.
 Just head over to ```/admin/config/development/performance``` and turn these CSS and JS aggregation options on.